ldtteam/MinecoloniesWiki/pages/src/source/items/shapetool.md

 The shape tool is creative-only when using Structurize alone, but can be used in survival with MineColonies as well.

-Have you ever wanted to have your [Builder](../../source/workers/builder) just dig out a hole, fill in a hole, flatten terrain, or even construct a basic room or other simple shape for you?
+Have you ever wanted to have your {% worker_link builder %} just dig out a hole, fill in a hole, flatten terrain, or even construct a basic room or other simple shape for you?
 Then the shape tool may be for you.

 ### Step One